-The Keshet Leadership Project is a multi-service program that gathers, trains, provides resources for, and supports Jewish institutions to become more inclusive of LGBT individuals and families.
+The Keshet Leadership Project is a multi-service program that gathers, trains, provides resources for, and supports Jewish institutions to become more inclusive of LGBTQ individuals and families.

 We work with organizations along a continuum of inclusion, from those who are just beginning to acknowledge their need for improvement, to those who have deep and sustained initiatives in place and who strive to broaden their reach.

 The Project kicks off with the Keshet Leadership Summit, a dynamic, experiential day-long program designed to build the capacity of individual leaders and the institutions they represent to create LGBTQ inclusive and affirming environments for all community members.